How to Make an Offer on a Pending Sale

 How Much Money Should I Offer On A Pending Sale?

-Have you ever wanted to make an offer on a pending sale, but weren’t sure how much money to offer?
-Well, don’t worry.
-I’m here to help!
 When it comes to making offers on pending sales, there are many factors that need to be considered when deciding the amount of your offer.
-This includes things like low-ball offers, negotiating tactics, and closing costs.
+This includes things like low-ball offers, negotiating tactics, and closing costs .

 When determining what kind of offer to make on a pending sale, you should consider the current market value of the property as well as any competing offers that may be in play.

-Additionally, it’s important to remember that even if the listing price is above or below market value, there are still other expenses involved in buying a home (e.g., closing costs).
+Additionally, it's important to remember that even if the listing price is above or below market value , there are still other expenses involved in buying a home (e.g., closing costs).

 Before putting together an offer package for a seller, do some research into local market conditions and familiarize yourself with standard real estate practices in order to get the best deal possible.